-- Any prudence in the GAAP reserves is removed to arrive at a 'best estimate' \$(1,227)k.
-At the year-end, any potential case reserve redundancy not taken credit for in the GAAP reserves is removed. - Time value of money \$(1,579)k.
-While the GAAP reserves take credit for the time value of money on the asbestos reserves \$(1,375)k, under Solvency II discounting is applied to all cashflows for all classes of business \$(2,954)k. - An explicit additional allowance is made for events not in data (ENIDs): large events that have not happened in the past (so are not in the basic reserves) but might happen in the future \$862k.
-An ENID loading of 2% is used for past claims, broadly calculated as one event in 15 years of a size that causes a 30% deterioration of reserves approximately the size of the deterioration experienced by the club due to asbestos claims from the reserves held in 1978-1980 when asbestos was first identified as a reserving issue. - An additional allowance is made for the expenses, both external and internal, of settling the claims \$3,531k.
-A claims handling expense (CHE) allowance of \$1,359k is already included in the GAAP reserves, however the methodology for calculating this allowance differs under Solvency II, coming to \$4,880k, so the difference is adjusted for at this stage.
+- Any prudence in the GAAP reserves is removed to arrive at a 'best estimate' \$(1,113)k.
+At the year-end, any potential case reserve redundancy not taken credit for in the GAAP reserves is removed. - Time value of money \$(508)k.
+While the GAAP reserves take credit for the time value of money on the asbestos reserves \$729k, under Solvency II discounting is applied to all cashflows for all classes of business \$(1,238)k. - An explicit additional allowance is made for events not in data (ENIDs): large events that have not happened in the past (so are not in the basic reserves) but might happen in the future \$742k.
+An ENID loading of 2% is used for past claims, broadly calculated as one event in 15 years of a size that causes a 30% deterioration of reserves approximately the size of the deterioration experienced by Standard UK due to asbestos claims from the reserves held in 1978-1980 when asbestos was first identified as a reserving issue. - An additional allowance is made for the expenses, both external and internal, of settling the claims -\$1,803k.
+A claims handling expense (CHE) allowance of \$1,685k is already included in the GAAP reserves, however the methodology for calculating this allowance differs under Solvency II, because it allows for activities of administration, training, management etc. in addition to pure claims settlement activity coming to \$3,488k, so the difference is adjusted for at this stage.